Skip to main content

 Take a virtual tour of the Danny Thomas ALSAC Pavilion on the St. Jude campus to learn more about the history of ALSAC and St. Jude.

-Danny, who was of Lebanese descent, turned to his fellow Americans of Arabic-speaking heritage when founding St. Jude.
-Danny believed that by supporting St. Jude, this group of Americans could thank the United States for the gift of freedom given to their parents while honoring their forefathers who’d immigrated to America.
+Danny, who was of Lebanese descent, needed to fund St. Jude, so he turned to his fellow Americans of Arabic-speaking heritage.
+Danny believed that by supporting his dream, this group of Americans could thank the United States for the gift of freedom given to their parents while honoring their forefathers who’d immigrated to America.

-In 1957, before the hospital even opened, 100 representatives of the Arab-American community met in Chicago to form American Lebanese Syrian Associated Charities (ALSAC) with a sole purpose of raising funds for the support of St. Jude.
+In 1957, five years before the hospital opened, 100 representatives of the Arab-American community met in Chicago to form American Lebanese Syrian Associated Charities® (ALSAC) with a sole purpose of raising funds for the support of St. Jude.
 These 100 Arab-Americans and their families are forever known as the original founding families of St. Jude.

-Today, ALSAC operates out of 33 offices across the United States and Puerto Rico which consist of over 1,800 employees from various walks of life.
+Today, ALSAC operates out of 33 offices across the United States and Puerto Rico, which consist of more than 1,800 employees from various walks of life.
 They work toward one common goal: to ensure the lifesaving mission of St. Jude.

 Make a Donation